waltervh/BornAgain-website/content/documentation/working-with-python/interference/lattice1d/index.md

 +++
-title = "Interference function of one-dimensional lattice" weight = 10
+title = "1D lattice"
+weight = 10
 +++

-## Interference function of one-dimensional lattice
+## Interference function of 1D lattice

-A one dimensional lattice can be viewed as a chain of particles placed at regular intervals on a single axis.
+A one-dimensional lattice can be viewed as a chain of particles placed at regular intervals on a single axis.
 The plot below represents one possible use case, where infinitely long (or very long) boxes are placed at nodes of a 1d lattice to form a grating.

 {{< figscg src="particles_at_1d_latice.jpg" width="600px" class="center">}}